QuarkNerd/blog/jphillpotts/_posts/2013-07-29-spark-stream-analysis.md

 source: site
 summary: |
-    Big Data is a hot topic these days, and one aspect of that problem space is processing streams of data in near-real time.
+    Big Data is a hot topic these days, and one aspect of that problem space is processing streams of high velocity data in near-real time.
 Here we're going to look at using Big Data-style techniques in Scala on a stream of data from a WebSocket.
 ---

 Big Data is a hot topic these days, and one aspect of that problem space is